 The possibilities really are endless with this homemade blackening seasoning!
 Here are 15 ideas to get you started.

-- Make easy Blackened Chicken and Wild Rice Bowls (pictured above) - recipe coming soon!
+- Make easy Blackened Chicken and Wild Rice Bowls (pictured above).

 - Blackened salmon is a classic favorite and is easy to make.

 - Catfish, tilapia, red snapper, and ahi tuna are also great when prepared with blackened seasoning.